About the Missing and Murdered Indigenous Women and Girls Commemoration Fund call for proposals

 Although organizations are encouraged to submit one application involving several communities for this call for proposals, an organization could submit multiple applications in which they would engage different communities.

-Completed applications must be submitted no later than March 28, 2019 at 11:59 a.m. (noon) Pacific Daylight Time.
-Applications submitted after this deadline will be ineligible.
+The deadline for completed applications was March 28, 2019 at 11:59 a.m. (noon) Pacific Daylight Time.
+Applications submitted after this deadline are ineligible.

 You are strongly encouraged to use your FluidReview account when applying, or to create an account in FluidReview, the Department’s application software, as soon as possible.